SAP-samples/btp-setup-automator/docs/generated/btpsa-usecase-properties-services-items-allof-2-then-allof-14-then.md

 ## name

-Document Information Extraction UI: UI Application to upload document for extraction to Document Information Extraction and correct the results.
+Document Information Extraction UI: Document Information Extraction helps you to process various documents that have content in headers and tables.
+You can use the extracted information, for example, to automatically process payables, invoices, or payment notes while making sure that invoices and payables match.

 `name`